denoland/docs/runtime/fundamentals/configuration.md

 ## Node modules directory

-By default Deno uses a `node_modules` directory based on the presence of `package.json` file in your project directory.
+By default Deno uses a local `node_modules` directory if you have a `package.json` file in your project directory.

 You can control this behavior using the `nodeModulesDir` field in the